daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_apiclienttutorial.md

 {% endraw %}
     ````

 5. Click on send and check the Omnia API response.
-If request was made successfully, a 201 status code is expected
+If request was made successfully, a 201 Created status code is the expected result.
+Validate the response - it should return a JSON object showing what was created.

-6. Now change the request type to GET, and retrieve the Company record saved on last step by setting the url as the base url with "/api/v1/TenantCode/prd/Application/Company/default/AnalogSound" at the end.
-Replace "TenantCode" with yout actual tenant code.
+6. Now change the request type to GET, and retrieve the Company record saved on the last step by setting the request url as the base url, with "api/v1/[TenantCode]/prd/Application/Company/default/AnalogSound" at the end.
+Replace "[TenantCode]" with yout actual tenant code.

-7. Check that the response body has the data previously inserted on the POST request
+7. Check that the response body has the data previously inserted on the POST request:

     ![Postman_Configure_AccessToken](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Postman-Get-Request.PNG)

-Now that you have completed our API Client tutorial, feel free to explore Omnia API, by testing other requests.
-Remember that Modeling area is also available via API, so that you can create and change your models programatically.
+Now that you have completed our API Client tutorial, feel free to explore the Omnia API, by testing other requests.
+Remember that the Modeling area is also available via API, so that you can create and change your models programatically.

+Also remember that the platform's API is automatically documented directly on your installation of it.
+For more information on this, check [this page](omnia3_api_swagger.html).